Introduction

 Swelling and pain

 The main symptom is swelling, often accompanied by pain.
-This swelling can vary in intensity, ranging from mild swelling to a significant increase in the size of the knee.
+This swelling can vary in intensity, ranging from slight swelling to a significant increase in the size of the knee.

 Stiffness and reduced mobility

-This condition can also lead to stiffness and a reduction in mobility.
-These symptoms can make it difficult to carry out daily activities and negatively impact quality of life.
+This condition can also cause stiffness and reduced mobility.
+These symptoms can make it difficult to perform daily activities and impair quality of life.

 Impact on well-being and quality of life